Home Culture in Vancouver Vancouver Symphony Orchestra’s Symphony in the Park in Burnaby

 The Repertoire

-2023’s repertoire showcased a variety of better-known popular pieces from movies and productions from the past.
-It included the overture to Barber of Seville, themes from the movies James Bond, Star Wars, Jurassic Park, and Hook, and other well-known pieces.
+This past year’s repertoire showcased a variety of well-known pieces from movies and productions from the past, along with classical pieces.
+It included songs from the movies Star Wars, Jurassic Park, E.T and Howl’s Moving Castle.

-Here was the full program for 2023’s Symphony in the Park Concert:
+Below was the program for the 2025 Symphony in the Park Concert.

 • Jurassic Park: Highlights (by John Williams)